 While humans are progressing in several ways, something as basic as the difference between genders has become challenging for us to comprehend in current times.
 The confusion with respect to the nature, tendencies, and roles of men and women is only growing.
 Then, there are attempts to blur the differences between men and women, and create all types of gender identities.
-This has caused immense chaos in the natural harmony between the two genders and is disrupting the peace of families and society, at large.
+Some even go to the extent of saying that gender difference is only limited to body parts and reproductive organs/function and that the distinction between genders is very irrelevant, otherwise.
+This is a dicey line of thought indeed and has caused immense chaos in the natural harmony between the two genders and is disrupting the peace of families and society, at large.

 In this article, we shall explore the explanation of diversity and gender difference, as given by Jagadguru Puri Shankaracharyaji, from the traditional Hindu perspective.